lemlac/mulem/docs/reference.md

 print("{radius2d(v3)}") -- This works because Vector3 inherits from Vector2.
 ```

 When you inherit, you don't just pick out some members.
-The entire parent struct is exists in the child struct in memory, but only some members are visible.
+The entire parent struct exists in the child struct in memory, but only some members are visible.

 All members of a type are public by default.
 When making a subtype, inherited members become private to the subtype unless explicitly redeclared with `inherit`.
 This encourages separating public and private data into distinct types rather than using access modifiers.
 If you only inherit some fields but not all, you must put a `_` at the end of the tuple list to mark that not all members are inherited.